-- Press to move to the next frequency down the band (whether or not a listenable station is located there).
-Hold the control to move through the frequencies quickly. - Press to move to the next frequency up the band (whether or not a listenable station is located there).
+Controls and features Tune adjust in radio mode • Press < to move to the next SEEK frequency down the band (whether or not a listenable station is located there).
+Hold the control to move through the frequencies quickly. • Press b to move to the next frequency up the band (whether or not a listenable station is located there).
 Hold for quick movement.

-The seek function control works in radio or CD mode.

-- Press < to find the next listenable station down the frequency band. - Press \blacktriangleright to find the next listenable station up the frequency band.

-Seek function in CD mode
+Seek function The seek function control works in radio or CD mode.
+Seek function in radio mode • Press < to find the next SEEK listenable station down the frequency band. • Press > to find the next listenable station up the frequency band.
+Seek function in CD mode • Press 🕨 to listen to the next SEEK selection.